 take place during cycles for the complete activity,

-be performed on a regular, at least daily basis for a number of cycles, such that:

-during 10 % of these cycles of the cell circuit, and

-during 90 % of these cycles on the protection diode network shall be monitored.
+be performed on a regularly switching between two polarities, biasing change rate to be agreed with the customer.

 be performed by measuring both cell circuit continuity, at the beginning and at the end of the cycles in conformance to the relevant percentage specified in requirement 5.5.1.3.4g.3.

 ECSS-E-ST-20-08_0090111